Venafi/ansible-collection-venafi/README.md

 ## Version History

+#### 0.7.5
+ * Added ability to retrieve public key and default principals from SSH Certificate Authorities
 #### 0.7.4
  * Fixed issues with doc-string and custom fields description.
  * Added version history to README.md